Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 Purpiter is a gas giant planet in orbit around the star Rigel Ba.
 Although beautiful at first glance, its iodine atmosphere would be toxic to our biology!

-**Purple and pink clouds swirl about the planet, twisting into a knot of three deep red storms.
-An icy blue ring encircles the planet reflecting light from a bright star in the distance.**
+**Purple clouds swirl about a planet, twisting into three red storms.
+Its icy ring reflects light from a star in the distance.**

 Tourism to Purpiter is expected to take off within the next decade.